 Much of Dr Di Cesare's work has focused on inequalities in non-communicable diseases, risk factors contribution to overall and chronic diseases mortality, and the role of early nutrition on child development.
 She has experience working in the academia as well as international organisations, United Nations, and the National Office of Statistics.
 She is part of the NCD- Risk factors collaboration, a network of over 1,000 health scientists who collaboratively works with the World Health Organisation to inform countries on the levels and trends of the health of the population.
-She is currently fellow of the Academy of Medical Sciences
+Her research is currently supported by the Academy of Medical Sciences.

 Dr Aceijas has worked in research and academia in Public Health since 1998 for institutions such the University of East London, London School of Hygiene & Tropical Medicine, Imperial College and Andalusian School of Public Health.
 She has been working in Public Health research on drug dependences, HIV, and healthy behaviours among university students.